Request Information

 1st Grade Social Studies

-First Grade Social Studies includes history, geography, economics, and civics lessons plus additional resources for teachers and students.
+1st grade social studies includes history, geography, economics, civics lessons, and additional resources for teachers and students.

-This is a comprehensive course, integrating topics in civics and the arts.
-The course helps students build knowledge of the diverse civilizations, cultures, and concepts.
+This is a comprehensive course integrating topics in civics and the arts.
+It helps students gain knowledge of diverse civilizations, cultures, and concepts.

 2nd Grade Language Arts

-Skills instruction continues as students are introduced to spelling alternatives for vowel sounds, as well as various tricky spellings (spellings that look the same but are pronounced differently, such as o in hop or open).
+Skills instruction continues as students are introduced to spelling alternatives for vowel sounds and various tricky spellings (spellings that look the same but are pronounced differently, such as o in hop or open).
 Weekly spelling lessons are a regular part of student work.

-Students practice using a writing process with a focus on writing narratives and opinions.
+Students practice using a writing process focusing on writing narratives and opinions.
 Grammar instruction focuses on capitalization, quotation marks, ending punctuation, and common and proper nouns.
 Students are also introduced to antonyms and synonyms.

 Decodable readers for every skills unit include both fiction and nonfiction selections.